leonardofaria/leonardofaria.net/content/posts/2020/11/30/generating-screenshots-with-lighthouse.md

 </ul>
 </div>

 In this post you will learn where these images are stored and how to store them in a file system.
-Here is the script (from my [lighthouse-examples GitHub repository](https://github.com/leonardofaria/lighthouse-examples)):
+Here is the script (from my <A href="https://github.com/leonardofaria/lighthouse-examples">lighthouse-examples GitHub repository</A>):

 ```js showLineNumbers
 const { writeFileSync } = require('fs');